Authentication and Authorization Architecture

 Process:

-- Validate actor token (current user)
+- Validate actor token (integration user or admin)

-- Verify current user has impersonation privileges
+- Verify the actor has impersonation/on-behalf-of privileges

 - Load target user's roles and privileges

-- Generate access token for target user
+- Generate access token for the target user

 - Include

-actclaim with actor's user ID
+actclaim with the actor's user ID for traceability

 {